shankaraman/Academics/Operating-System-Security/Synchronization/README.md

-The following implementations
+The following implementations are part of my assignment for the Operating System and Security Course

 1. Producer Consumer Problem using Semaphore
 2. Reader Writer Problem

-are as part of my Operating System Security course assignment

 Language Used : C